SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 1. Save the Power BI Desktop file.

 2. If prompted to apply queries, click **Apply Later**.

-3. If you intend to start the next lab, leave Power BI Desktop open.

 ### Review
 In this lab, you have completed the following :